Vacuum bubbles from cosmic ripples: Conclusions

 In particular, we focus on the thin-wall approximation in the high-temperature limit, in which the Euclidean action admits a clear separation into contributions from the wall surface tension and the bulk vacuum energy inside the bubble.
 Requiring the variational principle (or equivalently the Euclidean EOM), the relation between bubble wall radius $R$, the tension $\sigma$, and the vacuum energy difference $\Delta V$, the last two of which can be determined uniquely by the shape of the potential $V$.
 We show that, in both the large- and small-bubble limits, an over-density always results in a smaller bubble radius $R$ and smaller Euclidean action $\Delta S_\mathrm{E}$, whereas an under-density results in a larger $R$ and $\Delta S_\mathrm{E}$, indicating that an over-density can trigger an earlier occurrence of an FOPT.

 At last, we numerically solve the EOM to find the Euclidean bounce solutions with a thick wall at finite temperature, and again obtain similar conclusions as in the high-temperature limit, which further supports the idea that FOPTs can, in general, be triggered by overdensities.
-A critical temperature is found in our numerical results, above which the solution will degenerate to the zero-temperature limit despite of the value of $\beta$.
-An analytical study on this critical behaviour is left as future work.
-In addition, since our numerical analysis is restricted to two specific spatial configurations of curvature perturbations, future studies can be carried out by investigating how different perturbation profiles affect the decay rates and initial bubble profiles, and consequently influence the resulting SGWB signals.
+A critical temperature is found in our numerical results, above which the solution degenerates to the high-temperature limit regardless of the value of $\beta$.
+An analytical study on this critical behavior is left as future work.
+In addition, since our numerical analysis is restricted to two specific spatial configurations of curvature perturbations, future studies can investigate how different perturbation profiles affect the decay rates and initial bubble profiles, and consequently influence the resulting SGWB signals.

 \acknowledgments R.-G. Cai and S.-J. Wang are supported by the National Key Research and Development Program of China Grants No. 2021YFC2203004, No. 2021YFA0718304, and No. 2020YFC2201501, the National Natural Science Foundation of China Grants No. 12422502, No. 12547110, No.12588101, No. 12235019, and No. 12447101, and the Science Research Grants from the China Manned Space Project with No. CMS-CSST-2025-A01.
 Z.-Y. Yuwen is supported by an appointment to the Young Scientist Training (YST) program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
 This was also supported by the Korean Local Governments-Gyeongsangbuk-do Province and Pohang City.